-This makes the decision hard because if you're investing a significant amount of your marketing budget, you want to make sure that you get a great return on your investment.
+This makes the decision hard because if you're investing a significant amount of your marketing budget, you want to ensure that you get a great return on your investment.

 So, should I hire an SEO consultant?

-Yes, in most cases you should hire an SEO consultant.
-The organic channel is the largest for driving traffic and investment in it means you will continuously receive traffic even after you stop spending.
-SEO is also well-aligned to providing value to your customers so the benefit of investing is wider-reaching than just how well you rank.
+Yes, in most cases, you should hire an SEO consultant.
+The organic channel is the largest for driving traffic, and investment in it means you will continuously receive traffic even after you stop spending.
+SEO is also well-aligned to providing value to your customers, so the benefit of investing is wider-reaching than how well you rank.

 SEO consultants are a great choice if you're want a strategy that is going to deliver long-term value

 However, there are scenarios where maybe it isn't the right time to invest in SEO.
 To further help with your decision-making process, I've pulled together a list of 11 things to consider that should help you decide whether it is the right time for your business to start investing in SEO and hiring a search consultant.

 1. Hire an SEO consultant if organic is going to provide growth